 Food at Atlas Park Mall

-California Pizza Kitchen, Orange (cafe in courtyard), Johnny Rockets, Shiro of Japan, Pasticcio Restaurant, Chili's Bar & Grill, Coldstone Creamery, Amish Fine Food (gourmet market)
+California Pizza Kitchen, Orange (cafe in the courtyard), Johnny Rockets, Shiro of Japan, Pasticcio Restaurant, Chili's Bar & Grill, Coldstone Creamery, Amish Fine Food (gourmet market)

 Movies and Health